-Now the fact is true that the true riches are so much more valuable that there is no adequate comparison that can be made with the unrighteous mammon.
+The fact is that the true riches are so much more valuable that there is no adequate comparison that can be made with the unrighteous mammon.
 We must understand that what is important is what is at the very substance of our heart.
-To God, what is important, is what we are, not what we have, because it is what we are that will pass through the grave, and therefore must be concentrated on before it's too late, and we die.
+To God, what is important, is what we are, not what we have, because it is what we are that will pass through the grave, and therefore must be concentrated on before it is too late, and we die.

 This is something that is of special interest to you and me, but it is applicable to everybody in the world, and so it has very broad instruction for everybody.

-Both low and high, rich and poor, together.
-My mouth shall speak of wisdom; and the meditation of my heart shall be of understanding [or enlightenment]. (verse 2-3)
+Psalm 49:2-3 Both low and high, rich and poor together.
+My mouth shall speak wisdom, and the meditation of my heart shall give understanding [or enlightenment].

-He's going to talk about a proper application of something.
-That's what wisdom is.
+He is going to talk about a proper application of something.
+That is what wisdom is.
 He says, "I'm going to enlighten you regarding something very important to life."

-I will incline my ear to a parable [or a proverb]: I will open my dark saying [or in Hebrew it can actually be translated riddle] upon the harp. (verse 4)
+Psalm 49:4 I will incline my ear to a proverb; I will disclose my dark saying [or in Hebrew it can actually be translated riddle] on the harp.

-That's an instruction for the person who is going to give this.
-In reality, this was supposed to be given with a musical background perhaps to add to the impact of what was going to be said.
+That is an instruction for the person who is going to give this.
+In reality, this was supposed to be given with a musical background, perhaps to add to the impact of what was going to be said.

-Wherefore [or why] should I fear in the days of evil, when the iniquity of my heels shall compass me about? (verse 5)
+Psalm 49:5 Why should I fear in the days of evil, when the iniquity at my heels surrounds me?

 What you are going to find here is something that you are very well aware of, and that is that people of wealth have a proclivity to take advantage of the poor.
-That's what he's talking about.
+That is what he is talking about.
 It almost seems to go with the territory.
-If a person has wealth, he either got the wealth because he took advantage of other people, or once he gets the wealth he uses the power of money to take advantage of people.
+If a person has wealth, he either got the wealth because he took advantage of other people, or once he gets the wealth, he uses the power of money to take advantage of people.
 That is unfortunately a historical fact.
 The rich and powerful take advantage of the poor and weak.
 The rich do get richer, and the poor get poorer very frequently because the rich are taking advantage of them.

-This author said that he's not going to fear in the days of evil because those who would deprive us of our rights can't really get to him.
+This author said that he is not going to fear in the days of evil because those who would deprive us of our rights cannot really get to him.
 Now the author of this psalm was a man of faith, and so he was not concerned about the rich taking advantage of him, but in life we know that the rich will take advantage of the poor.

-They that trust in their wealth, and boast themselves in the multitude of their riches. (verse 6)
+Psalm 49:6 Those who trust in their wealth and boast in the multitude of their riches.

 This explains who "the iniquity of my heels" is.
-It is "they that trust in their wealth, and boast themselves in the multitude of their riches."
+It is "they that trust in their wealth and boast in the multitude of their riches."

-Now what is the problem with mammon?
+Now, what is the problem with mammon?
 We are beginning to see it now.
-It's very clear.
+It is very clear.
 Mammon has a very powerful influence on those who have a great deal of it, that their trust, their security, their hopes, their power is in money.
-It's in wealth.
+It is in wealth.
 There is the problem with wealth.
 It creates security in those who have it.
-That's not good in a relationship with God, because our security ought to be in God.
+That is not good in a relationship with God, because our security ought to be in God.
 Our hope ought to be in Him.
 He is to be our Defender.
-Remember what I said.
-It's better to be a wise and poor person than it is to be rich and foolish.
+Remember what I said: It is better to be a wise and poor person than it is to be rich and foolish.
 The rich have a very difficult time not getting foolish about their riches.

-None of them can by any means redeem his brother, nor give to God a ransom for him. (verse 7)
+Psalm 49:7 None of them can by any means redeem his brother, nor give to God a ransom for him.

 Can money save a person in the day of his death?
 Can money buy a person away from death?
 Impossible.
-But unfortunately that's what mammon has the power to create in people.
-It creates a false hope, a false faith that is not going to carry through the grave, because the trust is in the wrong thing.
-"None of them can by any means redeem his brother, nor give to God a ransom for him." (verse 7 above)
+But unfortunately that is what mammon has the power to create in people—it creates a false hope, a false faith that is not going to carry through the grave, because the trust is in the wrong thing.
+"None of them can by any means redeem his brother, nor give to God a ransom for him."

-For the redemption of their soul is precious. (verse 8)
+Psalm 49:8 For the redemption of their soul is costly . . .

 This means "beyond the means of wealth."
 Nobody can buy his way into the Kingdom of God.
 Money does not buy character.
 Money cannot buy a pure spirit, a clean nature, a clean heart.

-For the redemption of their soul is precious, and it ceases forever.
-[That is, at the grave.]
-That he should still live forever, and not see corruption. (verses 8-9)
+Psalm 49:8-9 For the redemption of their soul is costly, and it shall cease forever—[That is, at the grave.]
+That he should continue to live eternally, and not see the Pit.

 This is kind of a concluding statement.
-We're about halfway through, and he's already saying that mammon is useless.
+We are about halfway through, and he is already saying that mammon is useless.

-For he sees that wise men die, likewise the fool and the brutish person perish, and leave their wealth to others. (verse 10)
+Psalm 49:10 For he sees wise men die, likewise the fool and the senseless person perish, and leave their wealth to others.

-The author is saying that's it's obvious that anybody can see this.
-It doesn't matter whether you are wise, poor, rich, or whatever, ...everybody dies.
+The author is saying that it is so obvious that anybody can see this.
+It does not matter whether you are wise, poor, rich, or whatever—everybody dies.
 The thought is, the way to have wisdom is to prepare for that death.
-It's coming.
+It is coming.

-Their [the wealthy person] inward thought is, that their houses shall continue forever, and their dwelling places to all generations; they call their lands after their own names. (verse 11)
+Psalm 49:11 Their [the wealthy person] inner thought is that their houses shall last forever, their dwelling places to all generations; they call their lands after their own names.

 Their pride in their things avails them zilch.
 Zero.
 Nothing.
 This is what that verse means.

-It's better to be poor and wise than rich and foolish.
+It is better to be poor and wise than rich and foolish.
 You wonder where that came from.
 This is where is came from.
-It's right in the Book.
+It is right in the Book.
 The folly of the rich man is to put his trust in money.

 Do you know what this means?
 It means, "Like father, like son;" "Like mother, like daughter," that their posterity—the children—adopt the same attitude as their parents have.
 Ooh!
-That's a sobering one.
-And so what happens is, the wealthy pass on the attitude and approach and way to their children, and their children come along and do the same thing, only it's very like they're going to magnify it.
+That is a sobering one.
+And so what happens is the wealthy pass on the attitude and approach and way to their children, and their children come along and do the same thing, only it is very like they are going to magnify it.

-For when he [the rich man] dies, he shall carry nothing away: his glory shall not descend after him. (verse 17)
+Psalm 49:17 For when he [the rich man] dies he shall carry nothing away; his glory shall not descend after him.

-You can't take it with you.
+You cannot take it with you.
 Shrouds have no pockets.

-Though while he lived he blessed his soul: [He really pampered himself.] and men will praise you, [Yeah.
-Self-congratulation] when you do well to yourself.
-He shall go to the generation of his fathers [those who have died before him; and they shall never see light. (verses 18-19)
+Psalm 49:18-19 Though while he lived he blesses himself [He really pampered himself.] (for men will praise you [self-congratulation] when you do well for yourself), he shall go to the generation of his fathers [those who have died before him]; they shall never see light.

 Why?
-Let's change the word a little bit.
+Let us change the word a little bit.
 "They shall never see the glory."
-They'll never see the glory that the wealthy man took into the grave.
+They will never see the glory that the wealthy man took into the grave.
 Why?
-Because they're dead!
-They're in their graves sleeping.
+Because they are dead!
+They are in their graves sleeping.

 That is, honor in this world, because it cannot be taken through the grave.